alexzolot/RWorkJournal/README.md

 5. Parts of the result html file could be folded.
 6. If in a browser you “select all”, copy and paste from browser to a text editor,   you get the pure original R file.
 7. If we modify `.R` code,   recreate `.html` is fast.

+### To install the package

+1. Use command `devtools::install_github('alexzolot/RWorkJournal', ref='rel.0.2')`
+2. To see demo, download [demo_RWJ.r](http://alexzolot.github.io/RWJ/demo_RWJ.r) to an empty directory, edit path in line 20 of the file, source the file, and then run `rwj()`.
+It should create file [demo_RWJ.r.htm](http://alexzolot.github.io/RWJ/demo_RWJ.r.htm) in the same folder and navigate your browser to it.